obriencj/ai-madness-auth-demo/client/README.md

-# DaftGila Client
+# Daft Gila Client

-A Python client library for the DaftGila authentication platform API.
-This package provides an object-oriented interface for interacting with DaftGila API endpoints, handling authentication, and managing user sessions.
+A Python client library for the Daft Gila authentication platform API.
+This package provides an object-oriented interface for interacting with Daft Gila API endpoints, handling authentication, and managing user sessions.

 ## Features